Alexander Who Used to Be Rich Last Sunday Literature Guide

 CONNECT: How difficult is it for you to save money?
 Talk about your savings plan.
 How much do you have and for what are you saving?
 Is it difficult to save money?
 Why or why not?

-- Share with your child your general plan for your budget.
+- Discuss a general budget plan for your family, group or class.
 About what percentage of your earnings go to fun purchases, bills, saving for big purchases, and donating.
 Talk about the importance of having a plan in order to make sure you have the money you need.

 - Talk about the meaning of the words spend, save, and donate.
-Make sure your child understands that these are the choices for how to use money.
+Discuss how these are the choices for how to use money.
 Many children set aside half of their allowance for savings in the bank.
 This money can be saved for larger purchases later.
 Some people set aside a small part of their allowance for donating.
 They choose a way to help others or the environment.
-Talk about your own child’s allowance or other sources of money (such as birthday gifts).
-Help your child make a plan for how to split allowance into the three categories.
+Talk about personal allowance or other sources of money (such as birthday gifts).
+Make a plan for how to split allowance into the three categories.
 (For example, I’ll put 50% in savings at the bank, 10% in a donation jar, and 40% in my piggy bank or wallet for spending as I choose.)

 - Fold a large piece of paper into three parts.
 Unfold the paper and label the sections with the following headers: Spend, Save, and Donate.
-Tell your child to make a plan for how to use his or her own money in these categories.
-He or she may draw pictures and/or write the things he or she would like to buy.
-For example, in the spend section, he or she may draw pencils, a stuffed animal, or playing cards.
-In the save section, he or she may draw a walkie-talkie or a special doll.
-In the donate section, she or he may draw a whale or a family eating at a soup kitchen.
+Make a plan for how to use your own money in these categories.
+Draw pictures and/or write the things you would like to buy.
+For example, in the spend section, draw pencils, a stuffed animal, or playing cards.
+In the save section, draw a walkie-talkie or a special doll.
+In the donate section, draw a whale or a family eating at a soup kitchen.

 - Reread the parts of the story where Alexander spends (or loses) money and make a list of where the money went.
 Use real money (dimes, nickels and pennies) to count out his losses from one dollar to nothing.